CSIprinceton/workshop-june-2024/hands-on-sessions/day-4-DPA2/README.md

 ```

 > [!NOTE]
-> Besides the single-task fine-tune, you may train your target dataset with a dataset used in the pretraining to avoid overfitting, which
+> Besides the single-task fine-tune, you may train your target dataset together with a dataset used in the pretraining to avoid overfitting, which
 > is called multi-task fine-tune.
 See the [DPA-2.1.0-2024Q1](https://www.aissquare.com/models/detail?pageType=models&name=DPA-2.1.0-2024Q1&id=244) report for more information.

 # Summary